Want to build the ultimate 3D design computer? We gathered the brightest minds to spec out an absolute monster!

-- Hard Drive 3: 1TB Samsung 860 EVO SATA SSD (Project Files)
+- Hard Drive 3: 2TB Samsung 870 EVO SATA SSD (Project Files)

-For GPU, we chose the dual RTX 3090 24GB setup that will eat through any rendering with Redshift or Octane.
+For GPU, we chose the RTX 4090 24GB setup that will eat through any rendering with Redshift or Octane.
 As you can see above, our Octanebench score was 1306, which tracks to about double the score you’d get with a single 3090 where the average score is 654.

-One very important thing to know about the 3090s is that they are power hogs!
-If you want to run a dual 3090 setup, you should opt for the 1600W power supply.
+One very important thing to know about the 40 series GPUs is that they are massive space and power hogs!
+Running a dual 4090 setup is out of the question as it would require you re-writing the electricity in your office as the power draw is bigger than any home appliance need.
+For a 4090 you need at least a power supply of 1200W.
 This is where Puget Systems’ guidance was important.
 Without them, I would have no idea about something like how much power I need to have to run this dual GPU setup.
 Not to mention I’d probably electrocute myself in the process of setting all this up.

 The only thing some people might opt to change with the above configuration is to switch the CPU to the AMD Ryzen Threadripper 3990X 2.9GHz 64 Core 280W (which costs about $1900 more than the 3970X) if they are using a CPU-based rendering engine, doing very heavy simulation work, or use After Effects or Premiere in their workflows.

 And like we mentioned earlier, going down to RTX 4080 16 GB can be a way to shave a bit off the price as well for those that want the best GPU performance, but don't need all the VRAM.